npm/cli/docs/content/commands/npm-init.md

 to your project `package.json` `"workspaces": []` property in order to make sure that new generated **workspace** is properly set up as such.

-Given a project with no workspaces, e.g:
+Given a project with no workspaces, e.g.:

 ```
 .